typelevel/cats-effect/docs/datatypes/queue.md

 }
 ```

 `take` is semantically blocking when the queue is empty.
-It may be constructed
+A `Queue` may be constructed
 with different policies for the behaviour of `offer` when the queue has reached
 capacity:
 - `bounded(capacity: Int)`: `offer` is semantically when the queue is full